 Grey’s Anatomy — Another popular medical drama following residents and attending physicians juggling their professional and personal lives.

 Scrubs — This comedy follows the lives of doctors (and a janitor!) at Sacred Heart teaching hospital.

 How to Overcome Your Fear of Doctors (Self-Help)

 Here are 4 steps to getting over Iatrophobia:

-- Break your conditioned response and stop avoiding what you fear.
+Break your conditioned response and stop avoiding your fear of doctors.
 Begin by scheduling an appointment with your doctor.
 Schedule it immediately in the morning so you don’t have time to overthink & allow yourself to be anxious.
 Before your appt. you can drive to the location of your clinic.
 Take some deep breaths in the parking lot and remind yourself this is for your health.
 Go a few minutes early to get any needed paperwork or insurance issues resolved.
 Bring something you enjoy to keep you distracted such as crossword puzzles or even a coloring book!
 Play a game on your phone.
 Distract yourself.

 What can you do when your children are afraid of doctors?
 Follow these steps:

 Assure your child that it is okay to be afraid & that it’s a normal response.
 Find out why they are afraid — is it something specific, like getting a shot?
 Do they not like being poked and prodded?
 Finding out why they’re afraid will help you better calm their fears.